ffmpv/ffmpv/DOCS/man/vo.rst

         Simulate display FPS.
 This artificially limits how many frames the VO accepts per second.

-``caca``
-    Color ASCII art video output driver that works on a text console.

-    .. note:: This driver is a joke.

 ``tct``
     Color Unicode art video output driver that works on a text console.
     Depends on support of true color by modern terminals to display the images